 Ontario Construction Report staff writer

-As part of its advanced design, the structure features a negative space near its apex.
+As part of its design, the structure features a negative space near its apex.
 On top are suspended floors that contain the building’s trademark “Sky Bridge” and “Sky Link”

 Following a public meeting last Tuesday, city council approved the plan to transform an area that for many years has housed a partially built hotel that was never completed.

-The applicant, 6609 Stanley Nominee Inc. is planning to build one of the tallest buildings in Canada.
+As reported in the Niagara Falls Review, 6609 Stanley Nominee Inc. is planning to build one of the tallest buildings in Canada.
 Currently, the Hilton Hotel & Suites on Fallsview Boulevard is the tallest hotel in Niagara Falls at 56 storeys.

 Amendments to the city’s zoning bylaw and official plan will permit the construction of the hotel and parking garage, on three parcels of land encompassing an area along Stanley Avenue between Dixon and Dunn streets and including Level and Cleveland avenues.